metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 cgatgctccatgctagtgctagtcgatga
 ```

-It is nice to observe than in both cases, the two 29 bp long sequences have been selected.
+Interestingly, in both cases, both 29-bp sequences were selected.

 #### Selection based on the sequence